CuddleBear92/Hydrus-Presets-and-Scripts/Downloaders/Sankaku/README.md

 The Sankaku API is limited to 5000 items so any queries bigger than that will need to be done in batches by adding an offset.
 `1girl` for example will only get the first 5k item.
 Then, you have to look up the ID of the last post you downloaded.
 Adding `id_range:<=LAST_POST_ID` (E.g., `1girl id_range:<=42000`) will return the next 5k items.

+## CAPI-V2 Auth
+Since cookies do not work anymore, you have to manually add the auth bearer token to hydrus.
+1. Open browser, loging into beta page
+2. Open dev tools, go to network and reload the page
+3. Search for the first occurrence of keyset url in your network tab
+4. Create a new `authorization` HTTP HEADER in hydrus for the `capi-v2.sankakucomplex.com` domain.
+Copy the content of `authorization` and paste it into the value field.
+5. Update the header every 48 hours manually.
+Or bug the dev to add HTTP HEADER api endpoint, which would make thing much more easier.
+6. Do not forget to allow the HTTP HEADER to be used.
+Or was it approve?

 ---

 # Default parser